-The shop was located at 63 Thompson Street in New York’s Soho, a location where Elisa Casas had operated a different vintage boutique called Chelsea Girl for twenty years.
-When she expanded moved Chelsea Girl to another space around the corner, she gave me the financial means and creative opportunity to build my dream, so I went to work to transform an old dusty storefront into a California Craftsman fantasy on Lookout Mountain Road in 1972.
+The shop was located at 63 Thompson Street in New York’s Soho neighborhood where Elisa had operated a different vintage boutique called Chelsea Girl for twenty years.
+In 2012, she expanded that shop and moved around the corner.
+This allowed me to take the Laurel Canyon concept and move it from my mental queue to prime real estate directly across from the Thompson Hotel.
+In a fever of enthusiasm, I set about transforming a hundred-year-old storefront in what was once a part of New York’s Little Italy into a California Craftsman fantasy on Lookout Mountain Road circa 1972.

 “Such a cozy room, the windows are illuminated by the sunshine through them, fiery gems for you, only for you…”

 We specialized in cowboy boots, denim, vintage belts, dresses, blouses, and period furnishings.
 I was lucky to find an able side-kick in musician Sam Ford who was an expert in all of these things as well as the biggest Neil Young fan I ever met.
 I learned a great deal from him, including everything I needed to know about boots in order to buy and sell them confidently.